negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 Using and defining auxiliary functions of this type will help the user have a more effective and pleasant experience with the framework.
-Auxiliary functions of this type are very useful in practice as we can use them to construct larger search spaces by making complex arrangements from smaller search spaces.
+Auxiliary functions of this type are very useful in practice as we can use them to construct larger search spaces made of complex arrangements of smaller search spaces.

 When implementing support for a new framework, the only concepts that need to potentially be specialized to the new framework are the basic modules.
+We recommend reading
+`deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__
-We recommend the reader to read `deep_architect.core.py` for extensive information about the APIs.
+for extensive information about basic DeepArchitect API components.
 This code is the basis of DeepArchitect and has been extensively commented, meaning that the reader should have a much better understanding on how to extend the framework after perusing this code and perhaps, experimenting with it.
+Everything in
+`deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__
-Everything in `deep_architect.core.py` is framework independent.
+is framework independent.
-To understand more about substitution modules and how they are implemented, we point the reader to `deep_architect.modules.py`, which is also extensively commented.
+To understand more about substitution modules and how they are implemented, we point the reader to
+`deep_architect/modules.py <https://github.com/negrinho/darch/blob/master/deep_architect/modules.py>`__ ,
+which is also extensively commented.
 We point the reader to the tutorial about supporting new frameworks for an explanation of the aspects that come into play when specializing to a new framework.